Incremental Change and Why It Doesn’t Work

 This article was first published in the Medical Cannabis Journal September 18th, 2018.

-It’s unfortunate that some have actually made “Cannabis reform” a life-long career.
-Now, after years invested, they find themselves striving against their first love, intent on preserving their income and position.
+It’s unfortunate that some have actually made “Cannabis advocacy” a life-long career.
+Now, after years invested, they find themselves striving against their first love, intent, instead on preserving their income and position.
 These are usually the first to claim quite emphatically (and apathetically) that “ALL” things come in “Baby steps”.

 But what if there were an injustice that was long overdue a correction.. something that was so monumental that it spanned almost a century and impacted the lives of billions?
-What if within this injustice were found literally no truth, but only prejudices, lies and propaganda – much birthed from our very government?
+What if within this injustice were found literally no truth to its illegality, but only prejudices, lies and propaganda – much birthed from our very own government?

 Now, what if we had it within our power to by-pass ALL the corruption that had grown like a cancer for over seventy years – quickly and completely?
 How can “baby steps” be incorporated into this scenario?
 The fact is, it can’t!